-As the coronavirus pandemic continues in Massachusetts and the nation, many employees are still working remotely from home.
+The coronavirus pandemic led to a sharp increase in the number of employees working remotely from home, both in Massachusetts and across the nation.
 While working from home certainly offers more freedom and flexibility for many people, it also can come with more oversight than ever before.

 Perhaps your company isn’t tracking every moment of your workday, but it does have the capability to do so.
 If you work for a large company, it’s more likely than not that your employer is using some form of employee tracking software - whether you know it or not.

 How Likely Is It That My Boss Monitors What I’m Doing?

 There are several commercially available software programs companies can use to gather and analyze employees’ day-to-day data, reports The Washington Post.
 In general, programs can collect how active employees are on their mouse and keyboard, when they log in and out of work, and how long they spend on any social media sites.